mcbonamy/SEM_popsim/README.md

 <img src='images/network.jpg' width='200'>

 ### Use of BLUPF90
-During simulations RENUMF90 and BLUPF90 executables are required, can be downloaded from http://nce.ads.uga.edu/html/projects/programs/
+During simulations RENUMF90 and BLUPF90 executables are required (Animal breeding and genetic group, University of Georgia).
+Can be downloaded from http://nce.ads.uga.edu/html/projects/programs/

+Parameter files are provided:
+- `RENUMF90_for_diagonal.par` for diagonal covariances
+- `RENUMF90_for_nodiagonal.par` for no diagonal covariances

 ## [User customization]